diegomura/react-pdf-site/docs/document-navigation.md

 ```

 The example above will create a table of content of 2 nested items: The parent will be the book's name, and the child the chapter's name.
 You can nest as many bookmarks as you want.

+Note that some older PDF viewers may not support bookmarks.

 ##### Bookmark type